-In March 2016, the Financial Accounting Standards Board issued Accounting Standard Update ("ASU") No. 2016-09, which allows a company to make a policy election to account for forfeitures as they occur using the modified retrospective transition method.
+In March 2016, the Financial Accounting Standards Board issued Accounting Standard Update ("ASU") No. 2016-09, which allows a company to make a policy election to account for forfeitures as they occur.
+We early adopted this standard and elected to account for forfeitures as they occur using the modified retrospective transition method.
 The adoption of this standard resulted in a decrease of \$2.0 million in our share-based compensation during the first quarter of 2016.
 The adoption of ASU 2016-09 resulted in a decrease of \$3.6 million in our provision for income taxes during the first quarter of 2016.